awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-downlink-queue.md

 **Queue downlink messages**
 To create a downlink message queue, use the [https://docs.aws.amazon.com/iot-wireless/2020-11-22/apireference/API_SendDataToWirelessDevice.html](https://docs.aws.amazon.com/iot-wireless/2020-11-22/apireference/API_SendDataToWirelessDevice.html) API operation or the [cli/latest/reference/iotwireless/send-data-to-wireless-device.html](cli/latest/reference/iotwireless/send-data-to-wireless-device.html) CLI command\.

+**Note**
+When sending a downlink message using the `SendDataToWirelessDevice` API, you can choose the gateways that you want to use for the downlink data traffic\.
+For more information, see [Choosing gateways to receive the LoRaWAN downlink data traffic](connect-iot-lorawan-gateway-participate.md)\.

 ```
 aws iotwireless send-data-to-wireless-device \
     --id "11aa5eae-2f56-4b8e-a023-b28d98494e49" \